Nearly 900 buildings destroyed by massive California fire - The Boston Globe

 Clear skies over parts of the month-old Dixie Fire have allowed aircraft to rejoin nearly 6,000 firefighters in the attack this week.

 “Whether or not we can fly depends very much on where the smoke is.
-There's still some areas where it's just too smoky,” said fire spokesman Edwin Zuniga.
+There’s still some areas where it’s just too smoky,” fire spokesman Edwin Zuniga said.

 Advertisement